privacygmail cleanupemail security

 • Strong encryption practices

-3. Read the actual privacy policy
+3. Actually read the privacy policy

 • Look for data selling clauses